-Presenting the fifth issue of the Department newsletter: 2018 Virginia Math Bulletin.
+Presenting the sixth issue of the Department newsletter: 2019 Virginia Math Bulletin.

 The 2020 Chevalley Prize in Lie Theory will be awarded to Huanchen Bao and Weiqiang Wang for their fundamental contributions to the theory of quantum symmetric pairs.

 Public lecture by Prof. Diane Hoffoss (University of San Diego) “Unfolding Humanity: Mathematics at Burning Man” will be on October 21 at 5:30pm in Physics Building 204.
 The public talk is for general audience.

 Diane will visit UVa on October 21-22, see here for a full schedule of events and more details.

 The Virginia Tech Regional Math Competition will be held on Saturday, October 26, from 9am to 11:30 am.
 The exam will be held in Clark 101.
 Interested students should arrive by 8:30 am for registration formalities.
 No prior registration is required.